Sensorless Remote Center of Motion Misalignment Estimation: Related Works

 \subsection{Force Estimation Techniques}

 Researchers have developed sensorless force estimation methods, broadly categorized into model-based and learning-based approaches.
-While model-based methods depend heavily on precise robot modeling, learning-based techniques avoid explicit modeling of complex, nonlinear, and uncertain dynamics by instead identifying patterns from collected data.
 These sensorless methods primarily estimate free-space joint torque, from which forces can be calculated using the system's Jacobian matrix.
 Chua \textit{et al.} developed a vision and kinematics-based approach to estimate tip forces on the dVRK Classic, though their reliance on external cameras limited clinical applicability \cite{Chua2021CharacterizationOR}.
 Yilmaz \textit{et al.} proposed a multi-layer perceptron neural network to estimate free-space joint torque based on kinematics \cite{Yilmaz2020NeuralNB}.
 Wu \textit{et al.} subsequently extended this approach by implementing a Long Short-Term Memory (LSTM) neural network for improved estimation accuracy and introduced a secondary network to compensate for patient-robot interaction forces \cite{Wu2021RobotFE}.
-Building on this research trajectory, our team previously developed a hybrid model- and learning-based framework for dVRK Classic force estimation that combines the generalizability of model-based approaches with the adaptability of learning-based methods \cite{yang2024hybrid}.
+Building on this research trajectory, a hybrid model- and learning-based framework for dVRK Classic force estimation that combines the generalizability of model-based approaches with the adaptability of learning-based methods was developed~\cite{yang2024hybrid}.
 To the best of the authors' knowledge, none of these force estimation techniques have been specifically applied to determine RCM positioning.